-- 1) Protection of the signalling exchange in support of resource requests. - 2) Protection of the information contained in all RACF entities involved in this exchange. - 3) Ensuring the availability and overall expected performance of the RACF. - 4) Prevention illegitimate access to RACF: - RACF shall take the threats identified in 11.1 into account, and must include measures to counter relevant attacks. - In particular, mechanisms must be explicitly defined for mitigation of the flooding attack.
-Even in the presence of a DoS attack, RACF must retain its availability.

-- Any two entities located in different trust environments (e.g., PD-FE and SCF) must authenticate each other before a security association is established.
+- 1) Protection of the signalling exchange in support of resource requests - 2) Protection of the information contained in all RACF entities involved in this exchange - 3) Ensuring the availability and overall expected performance of the RACF - 4) Prevention of illegitimate access to RACF: - RACF is required to take the threats identified in clause 11.1 into account, and is required to include measures to counter relevant attacks. - In particular, mechanisms are required to be explicitly defined for mitigation of the flooding attack.
+Even in the presence of a DoS attack, RACF is required to retain its availability. - Any two entities located in different trust environments (e.g., PD-FE and SCF) are required to authenticate each other before a security association is established.
 This requires special treatment in support of redundancy (which may, in turn, be needed to ensure reliability or performance or both).
-If the service of RACF or any of its components is replicated, an entity that communicates with any such replica must use the same authentication information.
-With that, an eavesdropper must be unable to repeat a recorded authentication handshake with another replica. - During the association, all messages must be protected against insertion, deletion, or replay. - Depending on a specific reference point, the confidentiality protection of the messages may be left optional; however, the integrity of all messages must be protected.
-The decisions should be made for specific reference points and they should leave open a choice of standard cryptographic algorithms to be used in support of confidentiality or integrity. - Non-repudiation must be supported for all requests (unless specifically overridden by a PD-FE policy rule in effect). - A reference point between untrusted domains should make use of commonly used firewall functions. - Except for the DoS flooding attack, which is systemic, the above requirements must be implemented using existing secure-channel mechanisms such as TLS or IPsec (or both) to ensure that well-tested security mechanisms are used.
+If the service of RACF or any of its components is replicated, an entity that communicates with any such replica is required to use the same authentication information.
+With that, an eavesdropper is required to be unable to repeat a recorded authentication handshake with another replica.

+- During the association, all messages are required to be protected against insertion, deletion, or replay. - Depending on a specific reference point, the confidentiality protection of the messages may be left optional; however, the integrity of all messages is required to be protected.
+The decisions are recommended to be made for specific reference points, and they are recommended to leave open a choice of standard cryptographic algorithms to be used in support of confidentiality or integrity. - Non-repudiation is required to be supported for all requests (unless specifically overridden by a PD-FE policy rule in effect). - A reference point between un-trusted domains is recommended to make use of commonly used firewall functions. - Except for the DoS flooding attack, which is systemic, the above requirements are required to be implemented using existing secure-channel mechanisms such as TLS or IPsec (or both) to ensure that well-tested security mechanisms are used.